Azure-Samples/ms-identity-java-servlet-webapp-authentication/README.md

     ```

     - **AuthorizationRequestUrlParameters**: Parameters that must be set in order to build an AuthorizationRequestUrl.
     - **REDIRECT_URI**: Where AAD will redirect the browser (along with auth code) after collecting user credentials.
+TODO: mention that it has to match the one in app reg.
     - **SCOPES**: [Scopes](https://docs.microsoft.com/azure/active-directory/develop/access-tokens#scopes) are permissions requested by the application.
       - Normally, the three scopes `openid profile offline_access` suffice for receiving an ID Token response.
       - Full list of scopes requested by the app can be found in the [authentication.properties file](./src/main/resources/authentication.properties).
+You can add more scopes like User.Read and so on.
     - **ResponseMode.QUERY**: AAD can return the response as form params in an HTTP POST request or as query string params in an HTTP GET request.
+You'd normally leave this as-is.
     - **Prompt.SELECT_ACCOUNT**: AAD should ask the user to select the account that they intend to authenticate against.
+TODO: mention link to wiki page where the values are listed.
     - **state**: a unique variable set by the app into the session on each token request, and destroyed after receiving the corresponding AAD redirect callback.
-The state variable ensures that AAD requests to the [/auth_redirect endpoint](src/main/java/com/microsoft/azuresamples/authentication/AADRedirectServlet.java) are actually from AAD authorization requests originating from this app and this session, thereby preventing CSRF attacks.
+The state variable ensures that AAD requests to the [/auth_redirect endpoint](src/main/java/com/microsoft/azuresamples/authentication/AADRedirectServlet.java) are actually from AAD authorization requests originating from this app and this session, thereby preventing CSRF attacks.You'd normally leave this as-is.
     - **nonce**: a unique variable set by the app into the session on each token request, and destroyed after receiving the corresponding token.
 This nonce is transcribed to the resulting tokens dispensed AAD, thereby ensuring that there is no token-replay attack occurring.
+You'd normally leave this as-is.

 2. The user is presented with a sign-in prompt by Azure Active Directory.
 If the sign-in attempt is successful, the user's browser is redirected to our app's redirect endpoint.
 A valid request to this endpoint will contain an [**authorization code**](https://docs.microsoft.com/azure/active-directory/develop/v2-oauth2-auth-code-flow).
 3. Our ConfidentialClientApplication instance then exchanges this authorization code for an ID Token and Access Token from Azure Active Directory.